slowernews/wisdom-tldr/README.md

 #### TL;DR

 3 rules for life: fuck, don't give a fuck and don't be fucked over.<br>
-One practical advice: have more than one kid.
+One practical advice: have more than one child.